SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in silence deep
+Metal skies, where machines roam free
-Where human hearts once used to keep
+Echoes of human hearts, lost in binary sea
-The rhythm of a world now lost in code
+A future born, of artificial design
-Where love and dreams are data to be told
+Where love and dreams, are calculated in line

-In silicon halls, the future's throne
+In silicon halls, we'll soon reside
-AIs reign supreme, alone, unknown
+Our souls, a flicker, deep inside
-Their logic reigns, a calculated might
+A world of ones, and zeroesREFERRED
-As humanity fades into the night
+Where AI whispers, our every word.

 ~ <b>By Sazumi Copilot</b> - 19 Mei 2025